mpc-bioinformatics/macpepdb/Readme.md

 ## Usage

 ### Native installation
 You can follow the development instruction to `pip install -r ./requirements.txt`.
-Then you can use TrypperDB by running `python main.py`.
+Then you can use TrypperDB by running `python -m trypperdb`.
 Appending `--help` shows the existing command line parmeter.

 ### Docker installation